The Power of Payment Modernization in Latin America

 FinTech startups bring their online value proposition directly to users , without the need for branches or limited attention times, all of this through digital means.

 So it is precisely there where they have an important opportunity in the development of solutions with products capable of innovating and responding to the changing demands of consumers.

 Similarly, payments by electronic means present a very lucrative opportunity for the banking industry by giving access to a population that was previously excluded from this market.

-" Financial access is the first step towards broader financial inclusion, where individuals and businesses can safely use a variety of appropriate financial services, including savings, payments, credit, and insurance," the report noted.
+" Financial access enables individuals and businesses to safely use a variety of appropriate financial services, including savings, payments, credit, and insurance," the report noted.